-These hair bands make suitable Christmas presents for quite a wide age group, from todds to girls to teens, tweens and moms.
+Thia handmade hair band with glitter beads make a suitable Christmas present for quite a wide age group, from toddlers to girls, to teens, tweens, and moms and aunts.
 As I needed two gifts, I have two different ones to show here.
 Aren’t they pretty?

 1. Take a strip of pretty fabric of about 2 inches wide and about 7-8 inches long, and find a remnant of silk fabric of the same size and color.
 You probably have some scraps that would be perfect for this project.